Article and photos by Katie Doke Sawatzky

 An eroding landscape

-Agriculture and Agri-Food Canada cropland inventory maps, while not able to distinguish native from tame grassland, show a steady decline of grassland from 1990 through to 2015.
+Agriculture and Agri-Food Canada land-use and cropland-inventory maps, while not able to distinguish native from tame grassland without error, show a steady decline of grassland from 1990 through to 2015.
 Defining grassland as “Predominantly native grasses and other herbaceous vegetation, may include some shrubland cover,” an analysis of the maps by University of Regina geography professor Joe Piwowar, shows a decline of 3.3 million acres over twenty-five years (Agriculture and Agri-Food Canada, 2015).
 As of 2015, 8.2 million acres of grassland remained in the province, which means that, out of the historical 60 million acres the Prairie ecozone once encompassed in Saskatchewan, only 13.7 per cent remains.
 This is 6.3 per cent less than what is currently quoted by the Ministry of Environment and Nature Conservancy of Canada – Saskatchewan Region.

 The Native Plant Society of Saskatchewan defines grasslands or native prairie as “open grassland interspersed with lakes, ponds, creeks, river valleys, shrubs and trees.”
 Before southern Saskatchewan was settled in the late nineteenth century, it was a landscape that supported Indigenous peoples, bison, and a “myriad of birds and insects” (Hammermeister, Gauthier, & McGovern, 2001).